 Digitalization and analytics have unlocked the full potential of wealth management offerings- both front-end and back-end processes.

 Traditional wealth managers cannot compete with Robo-advisors when it comes to fees.
-According to a database of more than one hundred Robo-advisory providers charge an annual management fee of between 0.02% to 1% of the AUM, whereas traditional wealth managers charge a fee of about 2% to 3%.
-It is just impossible to compete with the low fees of Robo-advisors, mainly due to the nature of the service.
+According to a database of more than one hundred Robo-advisory providers, they charge an annual management fee of between 0.02% to 1% of the AUM.
+In contrast, traditional wealth managers charge a fee of about 2% to 3%.
+It is just impossible to compete with the low prices of Robo-advisors, mainly due to the nature of the service.

 It is of no surprise that personnel is one of the contributors to the high costs, wealth management has often been defined as the client relationship business.
 The advisor-client interaction is highly time-consuming, meaning that each advisor is only able to serve a very limited number of clients, a maximum of 150 clients to be exact.
 Additionally, each advisor must oversee approximately €100 million to generate enough revenue to cover the costs.
 Not only is it costly but it is also restricting the type of customers that advisors serve.

-However, with Robo-advisors, personnel costs can be drastically reduced.
-Since most processes are fully automated, the classic role of a financial advisor is no longer needed.
-As a matter of fact, advisors will only need to oversee the process and intervene when necessary- more of technical support personnel than a financial advisor.
+Personnel costs can be drastically reduced with Robo-advisors.
+Since most processes are fully automated, the traditional role of a financial advisor is no longer needed.
+Advisors will only need to oversee the process and intervene with more technical support personnel than a financial advisor.

 So what are some operating expenses?
 Rent, equipment, inventory costs, payroll, marketing, insurance, and resources for research and development are all operating expenses.
-Traditionally, wealth management firms require a representative building in major cities to be used for meetings with clients.
+Traditionally, wealth management firms require a representative building in significant cities for meetings with clients.
 But now that everything’s online, there is no longer a need for that.

 Most Robo-advisors either work remotely or use co-working spaces with other firms, reducing costs of rental and increasing work motivation.
-In most cases, there’s also no need for fancy equipment, all they need is a desk and computer.
+There’s also no need for fancy equipment; all they need is a desk and computer.
 And since everything is done digitally, marketing activities have migrated there as well.
-Not only is it more cost-effective but it has allowed firms to reach a wider range of clients no matter the geographic limitations.
+It is more cost-effective, but it has allowed firms to reach a broader range of clients regardless of geographic limitations.

 With Robo-advisors, everything can be digitized.
 Everything.